Kitchen Cabinet Installation Costs

 - Does this contractor specialize in cabinet installation or kitchen remodeling?
 Do they have all the right tools, such as nail guns, miter saws, etc?

 - Will the contractor handle any necessary demolition?
 Do they remove your old cabinets?
-Is disposal of your old cabinets included?
+Who will dispose of the old cabinets?

-- What kind of site prep is included?
+- What does the site prep include?
 Will drop cloths be used to protect your floors?
 Do the walls need any special preparation to hang the wall cabinets?

 - Does the quote include installation of door knobs and drawer pulls?
 If necessary, what about door hinges and drawer glides?

 - Does the quote include all the finishing work, such as crown molding, light rails, toekicks, etc?